timower/rM2-stuff/Readme.md

 ### Rocket

-Launcher that uses the power button to show.
+Launcher that uses the power button to toggle.

 <img src="doc/rocket.png" width=500/>